Voinduha/Expload_4_Developers_Allure_TestOps/readme.md

 # Tests for expload.com website
 ## UI tests:
 - Main page tests
-- Page should Be Opened From DirectPage
+- Page should Be Opened From Direct Page
 - Console Log Should Not Have any Errors
 - Header should have Text "SDK COMPONENTS"
 - Page should change language EN/RU